Tui

-Tui (or Tuy), is located in the south of Galicia, specifically in the region of Baixo Miño.
-This beautiful village has an old town of great value, declared a Historic-Artistic Site.
-It is home to oneof the most famous cathedrals in Galicia: the cathedral of Santa María de Tui.
+Tui (or Tuy), is located in the south of Galicia, specifically in the Baixo Miño region.
+This beautiful town houses within its limits a historic old town of great value, declared a Historical-Artistic Complex.
+In it, you can find one of the most famous cathedrals in Galicia: the Cathedral of Santa María de Tui.

-In addition to all its natural, heritage and historical elements, Tui is also an outstanding place for being the point chosen by thousands of pilgrims annually to begin the route of the Portuguese Camino de Santiago.
-Tui is a border town, separated from Portugal by the river Minho.
-Since 2012 Tui and Valença do Minho form a Eurocity.
+In addition to all its natural, heritage, and historical elements, Tui is also a prominent place for being the chosen point for thousands of pilgrims each year to start the route of the Portuguese Camino de Santiago.
+Tui is a border city, separated from Portugal by the Miño River.
+Since 2012, Tui and Valença do Minho have formed a Eurocity.

-Tui is a place that has been inhabited since prehistoric times.
-From the castrexa epoch, are preserved at the top of the Monte Aloia sites of forts.
-Subsequently, since the Romanization, many peoples and cultures have passed through Tui, such as the Romans, Suevi, Visigoths, Vikings, Muslims and Jews, who left their mark and built the history of the city.
-It was even declared one of the 7 provinces of the old Kingdom of Galicia, around 1500.
-This is due to the importance of Tui during the Middle Ages, which has left us one of the best historical centres in Galicia.
+Tui is a place that has been inhabited since Prehistory.
+From the castrexa period, there are remains of hill forts preserved on top of Mount Aloia.
+Subsequently, since Romanization, numerous peoples and cultures such as the Romans, Suevi, Visigoths, Vikings, Muslims, or Jews have passed through Tui, leaving their mark and building the history of the city.
+It was even declared one of the 7 provinces of the ancient Kingdom of Galicia, around the year 1500.
+This is due to the importance of Tui during the medieval period, which has left us with one of the best historic centers in all of Galicia.

 Cathedral of Santa Maria